briansimiyuj/doctor-appointment-app/README.md

     5. Create a Modal Body component and mount it on the Schedule History Modal component
       a.
 If there is no scheduling history, display a message indicating that there is no history to display
       b.
 If there is scheduling history, display a card for each history item showing when the appointment was scheduled, previous appointment, reason, alternative, and who made the change and notes.
+      c.
+Loop through the history array and create a card for each item
+        i.
+Create a ScheduleHistoryHeader component and mount it on the Schedule History Card component and pass actionType and timeStamp as props
+           The ScheduleHistoryHeader component displays the action label and timestamp for each history item

+          - Create getActionLabel function that takes action string as parameter and returns appropriate label:
+            *"cancelled" returns "Appointment Cancelled"*
+            *"rescheduled" returns "Appointment Rescheduled"*
+            *"rejected" returns "Appointment Rejected"*
+            *"approved" returns "Appointment Approved"*
+            *"pending" returns "Appointment Pending"*
+            *"completed" returns "Appointment Completed"*
+            *default returns "Appointment Updated"*

+          - Create getActionColor function that takes action string as parameter and returns appropriate CSS color class:
+            *"cancelled" returns "text-red-600"*
+            *"rescheduled" returns "text-blue-600"*
+            *"rejected" returns "text-red-600"*
+            *"approved" returns "text-green-600"*
+            *"pending" returns "text-yellow-600"*
+            *"completed" returns "text-gray-600"*
+            *default returns "text-gray-600"*

+          - Display the action label with appropriate color styling using the getActionColor function
+          - Format the timestamp showing both date and time in a readable format

 ### Settings Context